igvteam/igv-webapp/index.md

 > **Note:** A FASTA file only has the sequence data and IGV cannot display the cytoband ideogram in the chromosome ruler or automatically load a corresponding gene annotation track.
 You can load a gene annotation file directly via the `Tracks` menu.

 You will be prompted to sign into a Google account if you select the `Google Drive` option, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.
+The `Google Drive` option will not be presented if cookies are disabled in the web browser.

 > **Developers:** Another option is to create and load a .json genome file, which can include references to a cytoband file and a default gene annotation track.
 See the [igv.js developer documentation](https://github.com/igvteam/igv.js/wiki) for details on creating a reference genome object in JSON format.